poojaadhithan/EIGENVALUES-AND-EIGENVECTORS/README.md

 ### Step 4: display the eigenvalues and the eigenvectors.

 ## Program:

-#Program to find the eigen values and eigen vectors.
+'''Program to find the eigen values and eigen vectors.
-#Developed by: POOJA A
+Developed by: POOJA A
-#RegisterNumber: 212225040300
+RegisterNumber: 212225040300'''
 import os
 os.environ["OPENBLAS_NUM_THREADS"]="1"
 import numpy as np